-- 10.3 The student will demonstrate the ability to apply basic principles of training and scientific concepts and principles to evaluate current fitness behaviors and identify strategies needed for healthenhancing fitness for the present and into adulthood. - a) Construct a fitness and activity plan for the present and the future (postsecondary education, college/career) to address the health-related components of fitness. - b) Identify the key factors an informed fitness consumer must evaluate to make critical and effective decisions when purchasing fitness products and/or services. - c) Identify fitness needs to prevent health concerns in the present and into the future. - d) Identify the effects of life choices, economics, motivation, accessibility, exercise adherence, and participation in physical activity in college or career settings. - e) Describe components of health-related fitness in relation to one career goal.
+- 10.3 The student will demonstrate the ability to apply basic principles of training and scientific concepts and principles to evaluate current fitness behaviors and identify strategies needed for healthenhancing fitness for the present and into adulthood. - a) Create a fitness and activity plan for the present and a potential plan for the future (postsecondary education, college/career) to address the health-related components of fitness. - b) Use a variety of resources, including available technology, to analyze current fitness and activity levels, and to improve physical activity and personal fitness. - c) Identify fitness needs to prevent health concerns in the present and into the future.

+- d) Identify the impact of life choices, economics, motivation, accessibility, exercise adherence, and participation in physical activity in college or career settings. - e) Describe components of health-related fitness in relation to one career goal. - f) Explain the impact of physical activity on emotional and social well-being for the present and into the future.